null

 Pushchair

 Always take a pushchair with you that your baby can sleep in.
-Then you can keep to your routine wherever you are and your baby won't get over-tired.
+Then you can keep to your routine whereever you are and your baby won't get over-tired.

 If your baby doesn't usually sleep well in her pushchair, try to work on this before going away.

 Remember the effectiveness of a gravel path or road for helping baby sleep!
-Put your baby into her swaddle or sleeping bag with her blankie, then take a walk over a bumpy track - magic!
+Put your baby into her swaddle or sleeping bag then take a walk over a bumpy track - magic!
 You can then park baby under a tree, get out your book and enjoy your holiday.

 SnoozeShades are also incredibly useful for out and about sleeps with the pushchair.
 The breathable mesh cover, that comes in a range of designs to fit most pushchairs, helps to reduce visual distractions, darken the pram and block out 97% of UV rays.
 Used regularly they form a great sleep association so that baby know when the SnoozeShade is up then it’s time to sleep.
 A SnoozeShade is a perfect aid to maintaining routine through different time zones and indispensable if stuck in a brightly lit airport at 10pm!!!